14Kappaman/Professional-README-Generator/readme_out.md

-# Test Project
+# Tech Blog

 ## Description

-This readme generator is used to created readme files for future and upcoming apps and projects.
+This application allows developers to post on a blog as well as comment to other developers.

 ## Table of Contents